 Our team includes two members of staff that grew up as part of a fostering family, an ex-foster carer and a current foster carer, as well as social workers with experience in lots of different settings.
 So when you have a problem or a question, we really do know how it feels, and we can offer lots of different advice.

 The support we offer is something we are proud of.
-The outcomes for children placed with Homefinding & Fostering are judged as outstanding.
 This is because we understand what it feels to look after someone.
 We are always available for support and advice.
 We want the experience of that young person in your care be a positive one and watch them flourish in your care.
 We can only achieve this by equipping you with the skills to become an outstanding foster carer.

 “If there was ever a problem or a query, you only have to pick up the phone and somebody was always quick to answer."